 Data alone isn’t what makes the marketing needle move for business … True brand intelligence lives at the intersection of mind and heart

-That quote from a recent HBR post about sums up the secret to social media success — blending the human elements with strong data analytics.
+That quote from a recent HBR post sums up the secret to social media success — blending the human elements with strong data analytics.
 Either one alone is much less powerful than the 2 together.

 The graphic shows different types of marketing intelligence, both data-driven analytics and human-driven.